Articulation Disorder: A Comprehensive Guide to Clear Speech

 Phonological Disorder:

-The Phonological disorder occurs at the linguistic level or cognition level.
-The Phonological disorder occurs due to the difficulty that lies in organizing the speech sounds in the brain, resulting in producing incorrect speech sounds.
+The phonological disorder occurs at the linguistic or cognition level.
+Phonological disorders occur due to the difficulty of organizing speech sounds in the brain, resulting in the production of incorrect speech sounds.

 In some kids, both these conditions co-exist.
 However, if not treated, these conditions may continue into adulthood.